Survive The Onset

 ⚠️ CDC CONFIRMS: Unknown pathogen causes "extreme aggression, loss of cognitive function, and apparent insensitivity to pain"

-Heat pressed down on the desert training complex like a physical weight.
-By early afternoon, the sky had bleached itself into a hard, colorless blue.
+By early afternoon, the Arizona sky had bleached itself into a hard, colorless blue.
 The air shimmered above sand and concrete, bending distance and softening edges until the whole place felt unreal.

 He wore his gear like it was part of his body and moved at the head of his patrol with the tight, measured gait of a man who understood the principle of training like you fight.